-We will be subject to U.S. federal income tax at corporate rates if we are unable to qualify as a RIC under Subchapter M of the Code or to satisfy RIC distribution requirements.
+We will be subject to U.S. federal income tax imposed at corporate rates if we are unable to qualify as a RIC under subchapter M of the Code.

 To qualify and maintain our qualification as a RIC under the Code, we must meet the following annual distribution, income source and asset diversification requirements.
 See "Certain U.S. Federal Income Tax Matters."